ijc8/ijc8.github.io/_posts/2018-01-07-two-thousand-and-eighteen.md

 And then something happens around mid-October.
 Probably some derivative of temporal position is constant (maybe the jerk, maybe the jounce), but acceleration is not, and right around mid-late October, things suddenly get a lot faster, resulting in:

 - Mid October: Wow, there sure is a lot of stuff going on.
-But I'm still on top of things, are generally cognizant of what's going on.
+But I'm still on top of things, and generally cognizant of what's going on.
 - Late October: Pretty busy, but still fi-
 - Mid December (weekend before finals): -what just happened and why do i smell like peanut butter and sorrow